5 days in England: London, Bath & Stonehenge

 Recommended restaurants, pubs, cafes, and other dining options in London

-The garden at Turf Tavern pub (Photo © Reid Bramblett)
+The bar (Photo © Reid Bramblett)

 Recommended restaurants, pubs, cafes, and other dining options in Oxford